Car buying scams are everywhere, even at the largest and most trusted dealerships

 Car dealerships offer all sorts of financing, and of course, the better your credit profile is, the more likely you are to be offered what appears to be a great deal.
 In actuality, the car dealerships aren’t looking for those with perfect credit any more than they are looking for those who might be a risk for not paying on time.
 Financing is often geared to the middle-class buyer with an average credit score, who can be up-sold on a better vehicle by making more payments.
 It is important to remember that car loan lenders make money off of interest, so the smaller the payment, the longer you’ll be paying that car off–with interest.
 They make buyers think they are getting an amazing price but pay more than usual with high interest.
 Why would anyone willingly sign up to do that when interest is simply throwing your money at the dealership?
 It often comes in a pretty package, such as offers of “no down payment”, “0% interest for the first six months”, or free upgrades to the car that are secretly tacked on to the base price.
 The car dealer scams presented to you when working on financing with a car dealership don’t seem to be car scams at all, and so it is easy to inspire interest by the unsuspecting customer.

 Everyone wants to pay the least amount of money now and worry about the details later, but agreeing to these little tricks can cost a great deal over the long-term.
 A good alternative, is to research other methods of financing available to you so you will be better prepared to spot delivery scams.
 Getting pre-qualified for an auto loan before seeing the dealer is the best way to shop for a car.
 The power of the internet makes it possible to use a third-party lender to finance your car.
 With a lot less effort than you might imagine, you can have arranged financing through your own lender.
-While it’s easy to be wary of financing anything via the internet, it’s all about knowing how to avoid the car scams and pitfalls.
+While it’s easy to be wary of financing anything via the internet, it’s all about knowing how to avoid car scams and car warranty scams.
 A good quality reputable third-party lender will offer refinance loans and new car loans with all the information you need in a very straightforward fashion.
 They will offer better financing options than the dealership and help you to avoid the pressure of the dealer that ends up increasing what you’re paying for a new car.

 Seek Those with Experience